 The fifth and final aircraft was handed over to RAAF Base Amberley in December 2012.
 The RAAF A330-200 MRTT achieved initial operational capability (IOC) in February 2013.

-The first A330-200 MRTT to be deployed in the Royal Saudi Air Force completed its maiden flight in March 2011.
-The first batch of three aircraft was delivered by early 2013.
+The first A330-200 MRTT of the Royal Saudi Air Force (RSAF) completed its maiden flight in March 2011 and the first batch of three aircraft was delivered by early 2013.

 Manufacture / conversion of A330-200 future strategic tanker aircraft